 A major problem with antibodies is that although the body produce, in many cases, highly adapted and unusual antibodies, which are called "broadly neutralizing" and eliminate viruses that infect people and

-They can therefore be used as a kind of "high-tech weapon" as"Long term prep",applied via infusion), once in the body develop immunity to them, the various strains of HIV, within a few weeks, and it would be like trying to stay ahead in a rush to arms that usually HIV has expired since it began in mid-1996, the application of antiretroviral Therapy -ART-.
+can therefore be used as a kind of "high tech weapon", as "Long term prep", applied via infusion) once in the body would develop immunity to them, the various strains of HIV, within a few weeks, and would be like trying to stay ahead in an arms race that, generally, HIV has expired since it started , in the middle of 1996, the application of Antiretroviral Therapy - ART – .

-Dennis Burton of the Scripps Institute in La Jolla, California and Stephen Kent of the University of Melbourne both spoke in separate presentations on the development of versions mais immunogenic HIVinvolving strict exposure of proteins that mimicwhich the immune system actually "sees"an infection.
-This was made possible, in recent years, using micro-manipulation techniques to obtain gp120 surface protein (viral) to actually bend in pairs and trios of proteins called "dimers and trimers", which is the receptor on the surface of HIV the immune system must"look"Instead of using unfolded protein capsid of HIV.
+Dennis Burton of the Scripps Institute in La Jolla, California and Stephen Kent of the University of Melbourne both spoke in separate presentations on the development of versions mais immunogenic HIV which involve the strictest exposure of proteins that mimic which the immune system actually "sees" in an infection.
+This has only been possible in recent years using microorganism manipulation techniques to obtain the surface protein gp120 (viral) to actually fold into pairs and triads of proteins called "dimers and trimers", which is what receptors on the surface of the That the immune system has to "look"Instead of using unfolded protein capsid of HIV.

-The researchers induced broadly neutralizing antibody responses using these techniques, but the antibodies have shown a frustrating tendency to react against "wrong spots" of the protein envelope,the capsid, And connect the "holes" in the protection ofglucose moleculessurrounding the protein rather than directly evolve to attach to the protein itself.
-But obtaining cells capable of producing broadly neutralizing antibodies to all strains of HIV, as a response to a vaccine, is already a major breakthrough.
+The researchers induced broadly neutralizing antibody responses using these techniques, but the antibodies have shown a frustrating tendency to react against "wrong spots" of the protein envelope, the capsid, and connect to "holes" in the protection of glucose molecules which surround the protein rather than evolve directly to attach to the protein itself.
+But getting cells that can produce broadly neutralizing antibodies to all HIV strains, such as a response to a vaccine, is already a breakthrough.

 Another strategy is to get ahead of the arms race and make a vaccine that 'mimics', before the immune system, the actions of visa adapted viruses in chronic infection, Thereby inducing the body to manufacture broadly neutralizing antibodies without the provision of HIV infection.

-Christopher Parks of the International Initiative for an AIDS vaccine (IAVI) has introduced programs to develop particles similar to those of HIV that would be as 'live vectors' that would spread from cell to cell and generate what it would seem, to the immune system as a ongoing HIV infection.
-So far, they used a benign virus called VSV (vesicular stomatitis virus) as the protection of the live vector.
-Studies in monkeys have shown only a "short delay" in HIV infection and there is, however, a correlation between weak antibody response and very fast infection.
+Christopher Parks of the International AIDS Initiative (IAVI) introduced programs to develop HIV-like particles that would be like 'living vectors' that would spread from cell to cell and generate what would seem to the immune system as a ongoing HIV infection.
+So far, they have used a benign virus called VSV (vesicular stomatitis virus) as the protection of their living vector.
+Studies in monkeys have only demonstrated a "short delay" in HIV infection and there is, however, a correlation between poor antibody response and very rapid infection.

 But they are trying to develop virus particles and "stronger", including coated with the HIV protein

-itself and an envelope coated with a capsid derived from Ebola virus.
-As these really are not viruses, they would probably harmless, though evident and clearly biosafety studies will have to be made.
+itself and a coated envelope, with a capsid from the Ebola virus.
+As these are not really viruses, they would probably be harmless, although clearly and clearly, biosafety studies will have to be done.

 The vaccine that nobody expected and surprised!